theinthankhaing/Implementation-of-Speech-Recognition-System-for-Security-Purposes/README.md

 * Performed recognition using Vector Quantization (VQ) and Dynamic Time Warping (DTW)
 * Built a prototype of house and  attached the door, which is automated by using ARDUINO controlling servo motor
 * Sent the recognized output from MATLAB to ARDUINO using Bluetooth and  ARDUINO performed open and close of the door based on the recognition ouput
-* Obtained 90% of recognition accuracy for the user
+* Obtained 90% of recognition accuracy for the user by using Vector Quantization for recognition
 ________________________________________________________________________________________________________
 ## SetUp Environment
 * MATLAB (>2018a version)